node-red/node-red.github.io/docs/getting-started/installation.md

 <div class="doc-callout">
 <em>Note</em>: During the install some errors may be reported by the <code>node-gyp</code>
 command.
-These are typically <em>non-fatal</em> errors and are related to optional dependencies that require a compiler in order to build them.
-Node-RED will work without these optional dependencies, but you may find additional node modules that require the ability to compile native code.
+These are typically <em>non-fatal</em> errors and are related to optional dependencies that require a compiler in order to build them. <b>Node-RED will work without these optional dependencies</b>, but you may find additional node modules that require the ability to compile native code.
 You can find out how to install the <code>node-gyp</code>
 compiler dependencies <a href="https://github.com/TooTallNate/node-gyp#installation">here</a>.
 </div>